-The SPI Exploratory Grants will support Swiss based scientists active in polar regions (including remote high-altitude regions such as the Andes and the Himalayas) by allowing them to launch short-term new ideas (for example pilot projects), fund additional field work or launch new collaborations with financial support for logistics.
+The SPI Exploratory Grants supports Swiss-based scientists active in polar regions (including remote high-altitude regions such as the Andes and the Himalayas) by allowing them to launch short-term new ideas (for example pilot projects), fund additional field work or launch new collaborations with financial support for logistics.
 Collaboration with new teams or across disciplines are particularly encouraged, as well as participation in larger/international activities.
 The grants can be used to complement the funding of initiatives supported by larger funding schemes (e.g. SNSF, EU, etc.).

 Eligible costs and financial support

-The grants are destined to cover costs for up to 40’000 CHF per successfully evaluated project.
+The grants are destined to cover costs for up to 40’000 CHF for each successfully evaluated project.
 A detailed budget will be requested from each applicant.
-For this year (2019), the total budget allocated to SPI Exploratory Grants will be capped at 150’000 CHF.
+Last year (2019), the total budget allocated to SPI Exploratory Grants was capped at 150’000 CHF.

 Eligible costs include:

 - travel costs to scientific stations/infrastructure in polar regions (including for the performance of technical/maintenance work);

 - shipment of scientific equipment, material or samples;

 - purchase of small equipment (in duly justified cases) and consumables;